Class B share

-In finance, a Class B share or Class C share is a designation for a share class of a common or preferred stock that typically has strengthened voting rights or other benefits compared to a Class A share that may have been created.
-The equity structure, or how many types of shares are offered, is determined by the corporate charter.
+In finance, a Class B share or Class C share is a designation for a share class of a common or preferred stock that generally has weaker shareholder rights, such as voting rights and payment priority upon bankruptcy, compared to a Class A share of the same company.
+The specific rights conferred by Class A, B, or C shares is determined by a company's articles of association, which outlines the equity structure of the company.

-B share can also refer to various terms relating to stock classes: